ClarkCheekyKent/CheekyFoveatedDLSS/README.md

 - Assetto Corsa Competizione
 - Hogwarts Legacy with [UEVR](https://uevr.io/) (And also flat)

+### Eye Tracking
+Unfortunately I only own a Quest 3 so I cant develop that and its only Fixed to center.
+But that is definetely the next step.
+If someone wants to buy me one I can try to add it :).

+I open sourced it, so hopefully someone either adds that in or takes the idea further.

 ## Support

 If this add-on is useful to you and you would like to buy me a coffee, you can [support me on Ko-fi](https://ko-fi.com/cheekykent).